Getting Prepared: Once You've Arrived

 Settlement Services

 One of the first stops you can make when you arrive in Ontario is to a local settlement service for newcomers.
 These organizations, which may have services in different languages, help newly arrived immigrants and refugees settle in Canada.
 They can orient you to your new community and help you access government and community services.
-Staff at settlement services provide information on:
+Staff at provide information on:

-• Social services
+- Social services

-• Schools
+- Schools

-• Health care
+- Health care

-• Housing
+- Housing

-• Recreational facilities
+- Recreational facilities

-• Immigration and citizenship
+- Immigration and citizenship

-• Credential assessment
+- Credential assessment

 Settlement workers can also:

-• Help you complete forms
+- Help you complete fo

-• Arrange for interpreters and translators
+- Arrange for interpreters and translators

-• Help with your résumé
+- Help with your résumé and interviewing

-• Provide basic employment counselling
+- Provide basic employment counselling

-• Offer information about English as a Second Language training
+- Offer information about English as a Second Language training

-Most settlement agencies and employment resource centres offer free access to computers, the internet, telephones, and fax machines.
+Most settlement agencies and employment resource centres offer free access to computers, the Internet, telephones, and fax machines.

 211 Ontario